 Not your typical summer camp

-Often parents will ask us, “Why should I choose Summerland over a regular summer camp?”
-Both programs will provide a “technology detox”- but that’s where the differences end.
+Often parents will ask us, “Why should I choose Summerland over a regular summer camp, boarding school, or wilderness therapy program?”
+Each program will provide a “technology detox”- but that’s where the differences end.

-Without a solid plan in place for moving forward, and without a commitment from the camper to change their behaviors and routine, there will be no long lasting effect.
+Without a solid plan in place for moving forward, and without a commitment from the camper to change their behaviors and routine, and without the development of self-regulation skills, there will be no long-lasting effect.